Professor at Princeton Seminary

 | Where Burke met | Princeton, NJ |

-| Occupation | Professor at Princeton Theological Seminary |
+| Occupation | Minister |

-| Interaction with WB | promised to send ministers |
+| Interaction with Burke | Burke asked him to help find ministers for Montrose and Wilkesbarre |

 | Memoir Pages | 102 |